tleen/grunt-html-validation-failures-test/README.md

 This project is for recreating and investigating the failure conditions.

-In this project I try to combine validation with imagemin, which depending on the order they are run will cause strange behavior.
-IF validation comes before imagemin, imagemin will still run, but not operate on any files.
+In this project I try to combine html validation with [imagemin](https://github.com/gruntjs/grunt-contrib-imagemin), which depending on the order they are run will cause strange behavior.
+If validation comes before imagemin, imagemin will still run, but not operate on any files.

 ```bash
 grunt imagemin-fails